Aleman778/Michaelsoft-Binbows/README.md

 ## Setup Windows
 Prerequsites:
-1. Download Netwide Assembler (nasm.us), make sure this is on your path
+1. Download Netwide Assembler https://nasm.us, make sure this is on your path
-2. Download Bochs x86 emulator (https://bochs.sourceforge.io/)
+2. Download Bochs x86 emulator https://bochs.sourceforge.io/

 ### Compile the project
 Run the `build.bat` file which will create a floppy image in the `build` directory